mrjacksonsapien/2dgamejs/README.md

 ## The game
 So for game the way I change the things is (weirdly) not with a framerate, refresh rate or whatever you like to call it but instead I just added classes to each of my pixels and whenever a pixel is "filled" or occupied well it got a class and when it's not occupied anymore well there's just no more classes.
-Now I know what you might say: "It's actually a refreshrate since your computer screen is constantly getting redrawn but I did not simulate any interval to clear the grid and redraw it again after a certain amount of time".
+Now I know what you might say: "It's actually a refreshrate since your computer screen is constantly getting redrawn" but I did not simulate any interval to clear the grid and redraw it again after a certain amount of time.
 The player can move with WASD and use mouseclick1 and 2 to place or break blocks.
 How the game starts is the program places the player in a random location and then later on the map generates a certain amount of blocks or "terrain" randomly with taking care of not "deleting" or occupying the player's position
 (which happened during development and made me realize I needed to do something about it).
 I was a bit inspired